 Great Smoky Mountains Polar Express Train Ride – Bryson City, NC

-The 70,000 passengers that rode the Great Smoky Mountains Railroad’s Polar Express train last year know this is one of the best around.
+The 90,000 passengers that rode the Great Smoky Mountains Railroad’s Polar Express train last year know this is one of the best around.
 The ride mirrors sweet details from the movie, right down to the music playing overhead.
-And at the halfway point of this just-over-an-hour-long round trip, the train will stop at the North Pole to pick up Santa so he can hand out a special gift to each little boy and girl aboard.
+At the halfway point of this just-over-an-hour-long round trip, the train will stop at the North Pole to pick up Santa, so he can hand out a special gift to each little boy and girl aboard.
 Expect music, dancing and sing-along carols on this one!

 Find out more: gsmr.com/polar-express

 Holiday Trains on the Strasburg Rail Road – Ronks, PA

 The Strasburg Rail Road Christmas trains are a bonanza of holiday goodness because they don’t offer just one train.
 No, they’ve got three festive rides for families!
 Santa’s Paradise Express runs from just after Thanksgiving through Dec.
 22nd, and it’s a great way to take the family on the oldest operating train in the U.S. for a meet-and-greet with Santa.
 You can also book passage on the Night Before Christmas Train, where a stocking-capped reader will recite the classic Christmas poem to jammie-clad kids as they click-clack along the track.
 Then there’s Santa’s Christmas Trolley, especially for kids 11 and younger.
 It’s a chance to sit on Santa’s lap during a 45 minute out-and-back trip to Paradise.